 Then you have massive amounts of "gray" sports betting, which operates out of safe haven countries, and they are under-regulated.
 The regulator doesn't really care about them.
 We don't even really know who owns these massive organizations.
 They come out of Southeast Asia, particularly Manilla, in the Philippines, and out of Costa Rica.
 They probably transact between 40 and 50 percent of the global level of sport betting around the world.

 Then you have the "black," totally-illegal sport-betting operations, out of Southeast Asia especially, Eastern Europe, and North America, where sport betting is still illegal.

 It sounds to me like you're from America.

 VS: I am.

 CE: It shocked me [when I learned sports betting was illegal in the United States], given America's experience with prohibition of alcohol.
-Prohibition was the birthplace of organised crime in that country.
-Now you're prohibiting sport betting, and the same thing is happening: you're giving a new lease on life to organised crime.
+Prohibition was the birthplace of organized crime in that country.
+Now you're prohibiting sport betting, and the same thing is happening: you're giving a new lease on life to organized crime.

 This has become so endemic that it's very difficult to overcome in a retrospective enforcement way, let alone a preventative way.

 The fact is that unless you reform sport betting.
 Unless you make that money traceable.
 Unless you make every gambler, big and small, identifiable, you will not be able to defeat match-fixing, because you will not have taken the money out from the organized crime groups that are taking advantage of it.